jmcnally17/pacman-api-js/README.md

 The client application that pairs with this API can be found at https://github.com/jmcnally17/pacman-client

-The Java Spring version of this API (in progress) can be found at https://github.com/jmcnally17/pacman-api-java
+The Java Spring version of this API can be found at https://github.com/jmcnally17/pacman-api-java

 The original project monolith (with a full comprehensive commit history) can be found at https://github.com/jmcnally17/pacman-old